 - (a) On the staff member's death or termination of employment.
-If a staff member dies while employed by the University, payment in lieu of any long service leave to which the staff member had accrued an entitlement at the date of death will be paid to their estate. - (b) If the staff member receives a pension under the invalidity provisions of a superannuation scheme, or on being considered by the University to be totally and permanently incapacitated. - (c) If the staff member has an entitlement to at least 65 days long service leave the staff member may apply to receive a payment in lieu of their long service leave entitlement (i.e. cashing out).

-- i.
-Applications to cash out an entitlement to long service leave are limited to twice per year and must not exceed a total of 30 working days per year. - A payment in lieu of long service leave made under these provisions by agreement with the staff member (i.e. cashing out) will be calculated at the staff member's ordinary rate of pay applicable immediately before the payment is made.
+If a staff member dies while employed by the University, payment in lieu of any long service leave to which the staff member had accrued an entitlement at the date of death will be paid to their estate. - (b) If the staff member receives a pension under the invalidity provisions of a superannuation scheme, or on being considered by the University to be totally and permanently incapacitated. - (c) If the staff member has an entitlement to at least 65 days long service leave the staff member may apply to receive a payment in lieu of their long service leave entitlement (i.e. cashing out). - i.
+Applications to cash out an entitlement to long service leave are limited to twice per year and must not exceed a total of 30 working days per year. - ii.
+A payment in lieu of long service leave made under these provisions will be by written agreement with the staff member (i.e. cashing out) and will be calculated at the staff member's ordinary rate of pay applicable immediately before the payment is made.

-4.11.6 PRIOR SERVICE
+4.11.6 Prior service

-- 4.11.6.1 The University will recognise and grant credit for all previous continuous paid full-time and part-time service with another Australian University. - 4.11.6.2 The University may recognise previous continuous paid full-time and parttime service with other employers by negotiation between the staff member and the University at the time of the staff member's appointment. - 4.11.6.3 Recognition by the University of prior service is subject to the following provisions: - (a) Service between another organisation and the University is unbroken.
+- 4.11.6.1 The University will recognise and grant credit for all previous continuous paid full-time and part-time service: - (a) with another Australian University; and - (b) for professional staff members only, public service with a Commonwealth of Australia or State of South Australia government department or agency under the Public Service Act 1999 (Cth) or the Public Sector Act 2009 (SA). - 4.11.6.2 The University may recognise previous continuous paid full-time and part-time service with other employers by negotiation between the staff member and the University at the time of the staff member's appointment. - 4.11.6.3 Recognition by the University of prior service is subject to the following provisions: - (a) Service between another organisation and the University is unbroken.
 Service is considered unbroken where there is a break in employment between organisations of no more than two (2) months. - (b) Service which has been paid out by another organisation will be recognised but accrued entitlements from this service will not be credited towards the staff member's leave balance. - (c) The staff member will disclose all details of their service and any long service leave paid before the staff member's appointment to the University.
-This information will be verified with the relevant organisation. - (d) If the University has recognised the staff member's service from another organisation for long service leave purposes the staff member will not be able to take their accrued long service leave until they have completed three (3) years' service with the University and a total of seven (7) years' continuous service. - 4.11.6.4 The entitlement to recognised periods of service in prior employment as set out in clause 4.11.6.1 will be calculated as if that service had been with the University of Adelaide.
+This information will be verified with the relevant organisation. - (d) If the University has recognised the staff member's service from another organisation for long service leave purposes the staff member will not be able to take their accrued long service leave until they have completed three (3) years' service with the University and a total of seven (7) years' continuous service.

+4.11.6.4 The entitlement to recognised periods of service in prior employment as set out in clause 4.11.6.1 will be calculated as if that service had been with the University of Adelaide.